syslogic/php-hms/README.md

 </p>
 </details>

 ### Known Issues
  - When receiving an `Error 10021: Invalid clientId` this may suggest,<br/>that the API which one tries to access is not enabled for the project.<br/>
 Enabling the desired API on the [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) console should help.
  - `MapKit` endpoint `routeService` is not Map Kit API, but [Navi Kit API](https://developer.huawei.com/consumer/en/hms/huawei-navikit/).
+ - The `SmsService` doesn't seem to be availble in Europe and Russia.

 ### License
 The PHP SDK for Huawei REST API (the library) is licensed under the [MIT License](LICENSE).<br/>